scarlatti/roseingrave/README.md

 For most accurate summary, run the `volunteer_summary` command first.

+Requires `"volunteerDataPath"`, `"template"`, and `"pieces"`.
 Reads the existing files in `"volunteerDataPath"`.
 Outputs created data files to `"pieceDataPath"`, replacing existing files.

-All data will be copied exactly from the volunteer data files to the piece data files.
+To create the output files, `"template"` and `"pieces"` will be used to determine the proper keys and bar counts for each source.
+Unknown pieces and sources will be skipped.
+Unknown or missing fields will raise warnings.

 #### Arguments